elements-x/create-webpage/README.md

 $ npm i genpage -D
 $ npx genpage
 $ cd docs && npx http-server -o # to see the generated contents

+# Only to generate html from .md file
+$ npx genpage README.md
+$ npx genpage README.md > docs/pages/home.html # to update home.html
 ```

-Generated webpage is working as a SPA; Single Page Application.
+Generated webpage is fully working as a SPA; Single Page Application.
 You can use it as your github page without any settings or modifiation.

 To set your github page with your generated `docs` directory,